|

 EXECUTIVE REJECTS DERISORY PAY OFFER

-the employers on 6 April, the following joint statement was issued:
+and the employers on 6 April, the following joint statement was

-is the greater, with transitional arrangements to harmonise settlement
+whichever is the greater, with transitional arrangements to harmonise

-dates aimed at delivering equity of treatment across staff groups.
+settlement dates aimed at delivering equity of treatment across

-The unions considered and rejected these proposals as inadequate
+staff groups.
+The unions considered and rejected these proposals

-to meet their current aspirations in relation to the current and
+as inadequate to meet their current aspirations in relation to

-coming year.
-It was agreed that the proposals would be explored
+the current and coming year.
+It was agreed that the proposals

-further by both sides with a view to reaching final conclusions
+would be explored further by both sides with a view to reaching

 During negotiations it had been suggested that the